 What is a Citizens’ Panel?

-The Citizens’ Panels are joint initiatives between Dyfed-Powys Police, the Council and Health Board in each respective county.
+The Citizens’ Panels are joint initiatives between Dyfed-Powys Police and the Council in each respective county.
 In Pembrokeshire, the Pembrokeshire Coast National Park Authority is also a partner, and we also link with Powys Council’s Citizens’ Panel on an annual basis.

 The Panels represent groups of residents who have agreed to offer their views and opinions on the services delivered by the partner organisations in each county.